xtreemze/KullabergCitizenScience/README.md

 ### Continuous Integration

-Configured for automatic Travis CI deployment to gh-pages branch if webpack compiles without errors.
+Configured for automatic Travis CI deployment to gh-pages branch only when webpack compiles without errors.
+If the build is broken please revert the commit immediately or undo your previous changes so the build passes.
+Always keep an eye on Travis so your team does not start to pull and work with broken code.

 ### License

 The app is to be open source according to the GNU GENERAL PUBLIC LICENSE 3.
+Let us know how we should credit your work.

 ### NPM Dependencies